eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </gc-op>
 ```

-The `<trace-info>` element records information about the marking and scanning stages of the mark increment operation. `objectcount` records the number of objects that have been marked, ready for tracing.
-After marking live objects, a scan is run to trace objects and references. `scancount` records the number of marked objects that have been scanned. `scanbytes` records the total memory of all marked objects that have been scanned.
+The `<trace-info>` element records information about the marking and scanning stages of the mark increment operation. `objectcount` records the number of objects that were marked, ready for tracing.
+After marking live objects, a scan is run to trace objects and references. `scancount` records the number of marked objects that were scanned. `scanbytes` records the total memory of all marked objects that were scanned.

 The mark increment operation in the example marked 7,726,701 objects and scanned 7,584,109 of these marked objects.
 The 7,584,109 of scanned objects take up 203.5 MB (213445656 B) of memory.
 The number of scanned objects is less than the number of marked objects because only objects that have children require scanning.
 Also, the scanning part of the marking operation might be interrupted by the garbage collector if a trigger threshold for a partial cycle or global cycle is reached during the marking operation.